Saturday, October 5, 2019

 Sunday, October 6th -Monday October 7th

-NC Choices Carolina Meat Conference, hosted by the North Carolina Agricultural Foundation, Inc., is a nationally recognized event, specifically focused on bringing together every part of the meat supply chain.
+NC Choices Carolina Meat Conference is a nationally recognized event, specifically focused on bringing together every part of the meat supply chain.
 Farmers, chefs, butchers, and industry leaders convene for two-days of unparalleled networking, hands-on training, and technical and business assistance.

 This conference supports a growing community committed to advancing market opportunities and increasing customer access to pasture-based meats.
 Attendees can expect more than twenty innovative class sessions on diverse topics, butchery demos, special technical tracks for professionals, and many opportunities for social networking.